Ambrose Phillipps De Lisle: Association for the Promotion of the Unity of Christendom

 This was a great blow to de Lisle, who considered that "the authorities had been deceived by a false relation of facts".
 He however withdrew his name from the A.P.U.C. "under protest, as an act of submission to the Holy See".
 The grounds on which the association was condemned was that it subverted the Divine constitution of the Church, inasmuch as its aim rested on the supposition that the true Church consists partly of the Catholic Church in communion with Rome, "partly also of the Photian Schism and the Anglican heresy, to which equally with the Roman Church belong the one Lord, the one faith and one baptism" (Rescript, in Life, I, 388).
 His own pamphlet was not censured, but the condemnation of the A.P.U.C. was regarded by him as the death blow of his hopes for the reunion of Christendom during his own lifetime.
 However, his own belief in it persevered and influenced his views in other Catholic affairs.
 Thus, he supported the attendance of Catholics at the English universities, and he even approved of the abortive project of a Uniate English Church.

 The rest of de Lisle's life passed without special incident, though he continued to take an interest in public affairs as affecting the fortunes of the Church, and in the same connection, he carried on intimate and cordial correspondence with men as different as Newman, William Ewart Gladstone, and Count de Montalembert.
 He counted among his friends John, Earl of Shrewsbury, Cardinal Wiseman, A. W. N. Pugin, who provided designs for Grace-Dieu, Frederick William Faber, and many other well-known Catholics, and though he differed on many points from Cardinal Manning and Dr. W.G.
 Ward, he remained on friendly terms with both.
 He died at Garendon, survived by his wife and eleven of his sixteen children.

+Legacy

 Besides the pamphlets that have been mentioned, de Lisle's other published works include Mahometanism in its relation to Prophecy; or an Inquiry into the prophecies concerning Anti-Christ, with some reference to their bearing on the events of the present day (1855).
 He also translated Dominic Barberi's Lamentations of England (1831); Manzoni's Vindication of Catholic Morality (1836); Montalembert's St Elizabeth of Hungary (1839); Rio's La petite Chouannerie (1842); Maxims and Examples of the Saints (1844); and he compiled: Manual of Devotion for the Confraternity of the Living Rosary (1843); Catholic Christian's Complete Manual (1847); The Little Gradual (1847); Thesaurus animæ Christianæ (1847); Sequentiæ de Festis per Annum (1862).